 Entry-level tech postings have dropped roughly 60% since 2022.
-Ravio’s 2025 Tech Job Market Report found entry-level hiring dropped 73% year over year, with junior share in hiring falling from 15% to 7%.
-Over half of engineering leaders plan to hire fewer juniors.
 Marc Benioff announced Salesforce would hire “no new engineers” in 2025.
 A Claude Max 20x subscription costs 200USD a month versus 90,000USD a year for a junior developer plus six to twelve months of onboarding.
 The maths is seductive, and the industry is acting on it.

 But if every company shifts toward seniors and AI agents, where do future seniors come from?

 In Part 1, I made the case that AI amplifies what already exists in your engineering team, accelerating seniors, risking stunting juniors, and compounding technical debt as fast as it compounds productivity.
-The diagnosis is clear.
-This post is the practical response: how do you actually hire and develop engineers when AI has changed the rules?
+How do you actually hire and develop engineers when AI has changed the rules?

 Hiring and interviews look different now

-The traditional technical interview was built on a simple premise: can this person write code?
-All of it designed to evaluate the skill that AI is now commoditising.
+The traditional tech interview was built on a simple assumption: can this person code?
+Every stage was designed to evaluate the skill that AI is now commoditising.
 Running those same interviews in 2026 is testing the wrong thing.

-What you actually need to know about a candidate is harder to assess but far more important: Can they evaluate code?
-Do they understand trade-offs?
-Can they articulate why a design decision is good or bad?
+What you actually need to know about a candidate is harder to assess but far more important: Can they understand code?
+Can they articulate why a design decision is good or bad in the wider delivery and runtime context?
 Can they hold a system in their head and reason about failure modes?

 Solution design conversations